Skip to content Skip to footer navigation

 Hot Tip!

-If you're using Static Caching, make sure you warm the cache after updating the current release, otherwise you'll be warming the wrong cache.
+If you're using Static Caching, make sure you warm the cache after activating the current release, otherwise you'll be warming the wrong cache.

 A troll pointing a teaching stick